nzx9/slrx/README.md

 - [Firebase] - as file storage
 - [jQuery] - duh

-And of course DSC itself is open source with a [public repository][dill] on GitHub.
+And of course DSC itself is open source with a [public repository][dsc] on GitHub.

 ## Installation